A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: A Comprehensive Comparison

 \section{A Comprehensive Comparison}

-We have this very effective approach to search with a hash index.
-Now we are ready to provide a comprehensive comparison between eleven popular hashing algorithms on SIFT1M and GIST1M.
+With the proposed grouped hamming ranking approach, we are ready to conduct a fair comparison between different hashing algorithms.
+In this Section, we will conduct a comprehensive comparison between eleven popular hashing algorithms on SIFT1M and GIST1M.